-The menu offered many seasonal dishes of which one I just could not get enough off.
+The menu offers many seasonal dishes of which one I just could not get enough of.
 It was their “roasted kabocha squash toast w/ fresh ricotta and apple cider vinegar”.
 The flavors and textures of this creation were simply divine.
 Thoughtfully layered with crunchy bread, salty cheese, sweet and earthy squash, topped with chili and mint – it was divinity in each bite.

 I recreated this dish in my kitchen using Jean-Georges Vongerichten’s recipe and though I could not get it to taste exactly the same but it was still par excellence.

 You must use good quality bread and you can use any cheese from ricotta, goat cheese – I even tried it with a herbed cream cheese and it tasted so good.
 I would try it with butternut squash the next time around.

 This makes for a wonderful snack, appetizer or even a lunch dish!